 - similar, related information as requested from time to time.

 (collectively, “Disability Verification Information”).

-A Qualified Educator or Qualified Evaluator with relevant professional experience to attest to a User’s Disability Verification Information must confirm the Disability Verification Information.
-Users can provide this confirmation in different formats, which will include at least some of the following PII about the Qualified Educator or Evaluator, which may be attributed to the User as part of their Disability Verification Information:
+A User’s Disability Verification Information can be provided by an educator or other professional who has experience determining whether a student has a reading deficit, blindness, a visual impairment, or physical disability.
+Users can provide this confirmation in different formats, which will include at least some of the following PII about the educator or other professional, which may be attributed to the User as part of their Disability Verification Information:

 - title/professional specialty;

 - licensing authority;